liviucornea/ReactReduxTypeScript/myNotes.md

 Footer.tsx that has an footer.module.css file for css purpose.

 2. you can put your code for css in scss file and tha import it staright as it is in AppMenu.tsx that has _app-menu.scss file imported
+See this fis file :
+.....\node_modules\react-scripts\lib\react-app.d.ts